jacquelinegrimm/custom-segformer/README.md

 ## Fine-tuning the SegFormer Model

 1. **finetune_segformer_model.ipynb**: This notebook guides you through the process of fine-tuning a SegFormer model and pushing it to Hugging Face Hub.
-This example shows second-stage fine-tuning of a model for segmentation of plant root images.
-To start instead from the original pre-trained model, replace the model name in the code with `"nvidia/mit-b0"`.

 2. **Model and Fine-tuning Resources**:
    - SegFormer Model: [nvidia/mit-b0](https://huggingface.co/nvidia/mit-b0)